-1.1 Introduction to Straight Skeletons
+Introduction to Straight Skeletons 1.1

-The fancyhdr package provides an easy way to customize a document by placing text on the top and/or bottom of every page.
 Straight skeletons were introduced to computational geometry over 20 years ago by Aichholzer et al. [1].
-Suppose that the edges of a simple polygon P move inwards with unit speed in a self-parallel manner, thus generating mittered offsets inside of P. Then the (unweighted) straight skeleton of P is the geometric graph whose edges are given by the traces of the vertices of the strinking mitered offset curves of P, see Figure 1a.
-The process of simulating the shrinking offsets is called unserford propagation.
+Suppose that the edges of a simple polygon P move inwards with unit speed in a self-parallel manner, thus generating mittered offsets inside of P. Then the (unweighted) straight skeleton of P is the geometric graph whose edges are given by the traces of the vertices of the shrinking mitered offset curves of P, see Figure 1a.
+The process of simulating the shrinking offsets is called wavefront propagation.